ibm-cloud-docs/Registry/iam.md

 | Manager | The Manager role can perform all actions. | View, inspect, pull, build, push, delete, and restore images.<br/><br/>View, add, analyze, and remove namespaces.<br/><br/>Assign namespaces to resource groups.<br/><br/>View and set quotas.<br/><br/>View vulnerability reports.<br/><br/>View and create image signatures.<br/><br/>Review and change pricing plans.<br/><br/>Enable IAM policy enforcement.<br/><br/>List, add, and remove Vulnerability Advisor security issue exemption policies.<br/><br/>List types of security exemptions<br/><br/>Set and run retention policies.<br/><br/>View the contents of the trash.<br/><br/>Restore images.<br/><br/> View the contents of the manifest for an image.<br/><br/>Prevent or allow image pulls or pushes over public network connections for your account.<br/><br/>Check whether the use of public connections is prevented for image pushes or pulls in your account.<br/><br/>Delete all untagged images in your {{site.data.keyword.registrylong_notm}} account. |
 {: caption="Table 3.
 IAM service access roles and actions" caption-side="top"}

 For the following {{site.data.keyword.registrylong_notm}} commands, you must have at least one of the specified roles as shown in the following tables.
-To create a policy that allows access to {{site.data.keyword.registrylong_notm}} you must create a policy where the service name is `container-registry`, the service instance is empty, and the region is the region that you want to grant access to, or empty to give access to all regions.
+To create a policy that allows access to {{site.data.keyword.registrylong_notm}} you must create a policy where the following criteria apply.

+* The service name is `container-registry`.
+* The service instance is empty.
+* The region is the region that you want to grant access to, or is empty to give access to all regions.

 ### Access roles for configuring {{site.data.keyword.registrylong_notm}}
 {: #access_roles_configure}

 To grant a user permission to configure your {{site.data.keyword.registrylong_notm}} in your account, you must create a policy that grants one or more of the roles in the following table.
 When you create your policy, you must not specify a `resource type` or `resource`.
 Policies for configuring {{site.data.keyword.registrylong_notm}} must not be set at a resource group level.

-For example, use the following command, where `<user_email>` is the user's email address, `<region>` is the region, and `<roles>` is the role, or roles, that you want the user to have:
+For example, run the following `ibmcloud iam user-policy-create` command.
+Where `<user_email>` is the user's email address, `<region>` is the region, and `<roles>` is the role, or roles, that you want the user to have.

 ```
 ibmcloud iam user-policy-create <user_email> --service-name container-registry --region <region> --roles <roles>